 Your actuals hold powerful information — and with Mosaic, you can unleash their power in real-time, with updates that come straight from your source system integrations.
 Request a personalized demo today to see our cash flow analysis template in action and how it allows you to build your strategy to new heights.

 What is an example of cash flow analysis?

 An example of cash flow analysis would be a business looking at the company’s cash flow in a given accounting period to evaluate its financial health.
 After categorizing their business activities, they can add/subtract changes in current assets and current liabilities to/from their net income to gain a better understanding of their statement of cash flows.
 One example of a cash flow analysis is to use information from the statement of cash flows to get insight into net burn, runway, and cash in/cash out.

 How do you run a cash flow analysis?

-What is cash flow analysis software?
+What is cash flow forecasting software?

 The Key Steps to Recession-Proof Your Business

 Ensure your business is recession-proof by planning ahead so you’re ready to adjust for any economic scenario.
 Proactive measures include a strong financial tech stack that allows you to easily collaborate with business partners and identify forward-looking insights that help weather the economic storm.